semgrep/semgrep-docs/docs/release-notes/april-2024.md

     - Added two additional glossaries:
         - Static analysis and rule writing glossary
         - Semgrep Code glossary
-- Added a new section for user management on Teams (beta), an access control feature that enables administrators or managers to assign projects to specific team members.
+- Added a new section for user management on **[Teams (beta)](/deployment/teams)**, an access control feature that enables administrators or managers to assign projects to specific team members.
 - Expanded the documentation on [Semgrep Assistant's new features](/semgrep-assistant/overview).
-- Added the following new knowledge base articles:
-    - tk

 ### Changed